-Students will learn to understand grammar structures in various contexts and practice using them in both oral and written communication.
-This class supplements core ESL courses or works as a stand-alone course.
-This course is designed for the ESL students placed in the Intermediate Low, Intermediate High, and Advanced levels.
+This course will teach the meanings and usages of advanced English grammar structures that are frequently used in everyday situations.
+Students will learn how to apply grammar rules in oral and written communication.
+This class supplements core ESL courses and is designed for ESL students placed in the intermediate and advanced levels.
 (Apportionment)